jav-ed/phd_Thesis_Writing/2_Wr/1_Chapters/2_Chap/0_Results/1_Cases_B.typ

   caption: [optimization model B. shows objective funciton values and the required number of iterations for the differen number of #glspl("lie").], )

-// results
-Furhtermore the scale was kept to maintain consitancy. with this deicion the other subplots keep the same axis scaling.

 #figure(
   image("../../../../1_Data/2_Figs/0_Content/2_Chap/0_Results/Case_B/int_Forc_4.svg",